danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 1) This guy, FRiCKLE, [created an nginx module that enables cache purging](https://github.com/FRiCKLE/ngx_cache_purge).
 Disclaimer!
 I have not used it, but I plan to do some experiments with it.
 I will update with a post when I've had time to do this.

-2) Another alternative could be to use an in process lru implemented in lua with [lua-resty-lrucache](https://github.com/openresty/lua-resty-lrucache) module.
+2) Another alternative could be to use an in process lru implemented in Lua with [lua-resty-lrucache](https://github.com/openresty/lua-resty-lrucache) module.

 3) You could also use the nginx or OpenResty redis module.
 Your microservice that is making writes to the database could be connected to an out of process cache, for example... redis.
 Then you just setup a cache purging endpoint which removes the entry from redis.
 You could also have logic to read the redis entry.
 You have a few options here.
 A disclaimer, for these is that I know of only one instance using the lua-resty-redis module in production.
 The other two I have not tried.